wso2/docs-is/en/includes/guides/api-authorization.md

     2. **Bob**, a user can **read** books and **view** users.</br>
     3. Members of the **external Librarian group** can **read**, **add** books and **view**, **add** users.

-The following are the steps to follow to enforce RBAC for an API resource.
+In {{product_name}}, you can follow the steps below to enforce RBAC for users logging in to an application.

 ## Register a business API